swiftlang/swift-org-website/server/guides/memory-leaks-and-usage.md

 ## Debugging transient memory usage with `heaptrack`
 [Heaptrack](https://github.com/KDE/heaptrack) is very useful for analyzing memory leaks/usage with less overhead than `valgrind` - but more importantly is also allows for analyzing transient memory usage which may significantly impact performance by putting to much pressure on the allocator.

-In addition to command line acccess, there is a graphical front-end `heaptrack_gui`.
+In addition to command line access, there is a graphical front-end `heaptrack_gui`.

 A key feature is that it allows for diffing between two different runs of your application, making it fairly easy to troubleshoot differences in `malloc` behavior between e.g. feature branches and main.